Dražen Biškup: NK Zagreb

 Biškup played for NK Dinamo Zagreb in the Yugoslav First League and for NK Zagreb in Yugoslav Third League, Yugoslav Second League and later in the Croatian Prva HNL.
 Biškup spent almost entire his career in NK Zagreb.
 He started playing professional football in Dinamo, in which he did not receive sufficient minutes on the pitch.
 Therefore, he decided to join NK Zagreb, which then played in the third division.
 After two seasons in NK Zagreb he attempted to try one more time with Dinamo, but after his lack of opportunity in Dinamo once again, he returned to the Zagreb team in the season 1990/1991 when Zagreb played in second Yugoslav division and immediately helped them win championship and promotion to the First Division the following year, which have not been played due to the breakup of Yugoslavia.
 He stayed with Zagreb in the newly established Croatian football league and helped achieve the best results in the club's history.
 In 1992 season they ended up as vice-champions, after close battle with Hajduk.
 1992–93 they won third place, and in 1993–94 they finished second again and again behind the Hajduk for only a point.
 After a short episode in Austria, he returned to Zagreb and in 1996–97 season made it to the Cup finals in which they lost undeserved with the referee help to Dinamo 1–2 at Maksimir.
 He played until the end of 1999–2000 season, when he decided to end his career at 35 years of age in his favorite club and leave his place to younger players.
 For Zagreb he played a total of 244 games in eleven seasons on three occasions and as a defensive player scored five goals.

 International career

-Biškup made his debut for Croatia in a June 1991 friendly match away against Slovenia, coming on as a 80th-minute substitute for Aljoša Asanović, and earned a total of 5 caps scoring no goals.
+Biškup made his debut for Croatia in a June 1991 friendly match away against Slovenia, coming on as an 80th-minute substitute for Aljoša Asanović, and earned a total of 5 caps scoring no goals.
 His final international was an October 1992 friendly against Mexico.